 When patients are told they have to follow a bland diet, the restrictive nature of the food list can be leave them wondering if they will ever enjoy their food again.
 Even the name ‘Bland Diet’ inspires dread, as you expect to be eating a lot of ‘blah’ foods!
 While it is true that some foods must be avoided on this diet, the good news is there are lots of tasty items you can have which are both nutritious and enjoyable.

 As with any dietary change, the secret lies in being prepared.
 Here are some of the bland diet heroes which feature in many of our recipes.
 If you have these to hand, you can always create a fabulous dish which is anything but blah!

 The fiber from grains can be both beneficial and detrimental to a patient undergoing cancer treatment.
 While we usually recommend increasing your fiber intake, during times of gastric upset this is not always advisable.
 When following a bland diet keep your pantry stocked up with low fiber ‘white’ grains.
 These include white flour, white pastas and regular couscous, white rice and rice noodles – are all excellent low-fiber sources of carbohydrate which won’t irritate your gut.
 Keep a stock of refined cereals like cream of wheat, farina and cornflakes for quick meal or snack options.
 Pass on the whole wheat bread family too.
 Look for a good quality white breads, sourdough is a favorite of ours.

 Fruits and Vegetables

 Fridge & Freezer Foods

-Any lean meat or poultry will be suitable for the bland diet, so make sure to keep these in your freezer for fast high-protein meals.
+Lean proteins like fish or poultry are suitable for the bland diet, so make sure to keep these in your freezer for fast high-protein meals.
 As we note above, frozen fruits and vegetables are also great quick cooking standbys.
 In the fridge, eggs are another nutritious bland-diet favorite as they are naturally low fat, high protein and fiber free.
 For the vegan, tofu offers high quality low fiber vegetable protein.
 When buying dairy, choose low-fat or fat free to minimize risks of adverse effects.
-Milk alternatives such as soy or nut milks are also suitable.
+Unsweetened milk alternatives such as soy or nut milks are also suitable.